jaeyoungchoilab/Topsicle/README.md

 The pattern input should be the pattern at 5 prime of the read.
 For example, in Col-0 A.thaliana, this pattern should be 'CCCTAAA' (telomere pattern found at 5 prime), not 'TTTAGGG' (telomere pattern found at 3 prime).

 2. Check flags and input
 Sometimes, input can be missing or in wrong format, and the code will not have any output then.
-Missing flag can be a reason for
+Missing flag can be a reason for not being able to run as well.

 ### 3.2.
 Run out of memory
 1. Check if you printed out so many plots or not (--plot)
 2. Double check the memory allowance

+### 3.3: Not enough resources
+This issue usually appears when running whole genome analysis but use less than 8 CPU cores in 24 hours for testing file that is more than 5GB (observations based on testing trials on KU HPC)
+1. It is recommended to have more resources allocate - maybe more CPU, more time or more other resources.
+If possible, breaking down the file into several 1GB files and submit several jobs can also help.
+2. If the analysis keeps cancelled after several attempts and we do not need whole genome analysis, consider using temp_result.csv files instead, since it checks an amount of reads already.